2017 Tournament Rules

-A slash bunt (aka “butcher boy”) is illegal in the 9U and 10U age divisions.
+A slash bunt (aka “butcher boy”) is illegal in the 9U-10U age divisions.
 The player will be called out immediately if the play is attempted.
 A slash bunt is defined as a player showing bunt at any time during the pitch and then swinging at that same pitch.
-This is a legal play for ages 11U through 14U.
+This is a legal play for ages 11U through 15U.

 Must slide/avoid contact.
 A player must slide or attempt to avoid contact on all close plays (umpire discretion).
 If, in an umpire’s judgment, there is intentional contact, that umpire may call the runner out on that play.
 If the contact is judged as intentional and malicious, that umpire may also eject the player from the game.

 Head first sliding is permitted only into first, second, or third base.
 Head first sliding IS NOT allowed into home plate if there is a play at home plate.
 If there is a play at home and the baserunner slides head first then that player shall be called out automatically.
-However, if a player slides head first into home and there was no play at the plate then the team will receive one warning, but no automatic out will be called (umpire discretion on if there was a play at home).
+However, if a player slides head first into home and there was no play at the plate then the team will receive one warning as a reminder that there is no sliding head first into home plate, but no automatic out will be called (umpire discretion on if there was a play at home).
 Any future head first slides at home will be an automatic out regardless if there was a play at the plate or not.

 Re-entry rule (if not batting entire lineup): Starters may re-enter in the same offensive spot once.
 Substitutes cannot re-enter the game once they have been removed.

 All coaches, both head coaches and assistant coaches, will be required to sign the Coaches Code of Conduct.
-This form is located on the Online Team Check-In page on this website.
+This form is located on the Online Team Check-In page.
 Once the form is completed, it will need to be uploaded NO LATER than MAY 15, 2017.